kalviumcommunity/S46-comment-on-song/README.md

 ### By Alwin Sunil, S46

-The platform allows users to post and comment on their favourite songs anonymously.
+The platform allows users to post and comment on their favorite songs anonymously.

 **Web App Link (Frontend):** https://comment-on-song.onrender.com